phiriv/LearningR/README.md

 # LearningR
-Exploring basic statistics using R
+Exploring basic statistics using R, with a focus on quantiative finance